Smallest Ellipsoid Containing $p$-Sum of Ellipsoids with Application to Reachability Analysis: Numerical Simulations

 \section{Numerical Simulations}

 We consider the planar discrete-time linear system { { }} which can be seen as the sampled version of the continuous-time system $\dot{x}_{1}=x_{2}+u_{1},\,\dot{x}_{2}=u_{2}$, with sampling period $h>0$.
 To illustrate the proposed algorithms, we will compute the reach sets of (\ref{ExampleLTIdiscretetime}) for various convex uncertainty models of the form (\ref{pSumInitCondnControl}) for $\mathcal{X}_{0}$ and $\mathcal{U}(t)$.
 For this numerical example, we set the nominal initial condition $\bm{x}_{0} \equiv \bm{0}$, and nominal control $\bm{u}_{c}(t)\equiv\bm{0}$.
+For other examples, see Appendix \ref{AppendixDoubleIntegrator} and \ref{AppendixISS}.